dev-ali-mansour/Data-Structures-And-Algorithms/README.md

 Data Structures and Algorithms using Kotlin.

 #Notice:
-This topic is not tied with a specific programming language So you can read and practise the examples in this project using your preferred language.
+This topic is not tied with a specific programming language.
+So you can read and practise the examples in this project using your preferred language.

 #Contact me